Multi-component conserved Allen-Cahn equations: Introduction

 In this paper we want to reconsider these issues and say more for a multi-component version of \eqref{CAC}.
-In many applications, it is important to account for the presence of multiple interacting species (see, for instance, \cite{BGSS2013,BW2005,KL2017,KK2006,GNSW2008,WS2021,ZL2022} and references therein, see also \cite{RB2023} for the importance of the Flory-Huggins potential).
+In many applications, it is important to account for the presence of multiple interacting species (see, for instance, \cite{BGSS2013,BW2005,KL2017,KK2006,GNSW2008,WS2021,ZL2022} and references therein, see also \an{\cite{M2023} and its references for the motion by mean curvature in the non-conserved case and} \cite{RB2023} for the importance of the Flory-Huggins potential).
 Nevertheless, to our knowledge, a comprehensive theoretical analysis of multi-component conserved Allen-Cahn equations is missing.
-Nonetheless, it is worth recalling \cite{ST2009,Fu2017} and their references for non-conserved stationary problems with regular potential.
-Moreover, we recall that a rigorous solution to the so-called Keller-Rubinstein-Sternberg problem on the motion by curvature has recently been given in \cite{FLWZ2023} (see also its references).
+Nonetheless, it is worth recalling \cite{ST2009,Fu2017} and their references for non-conserved stationary problems with a regular potential.
+Moreover, we mention that a rigorous solution to the so-called Keller-Rubinstein-Sternberg problem on the motion by curvature has recently been given in \cite{FLWZ2023} (see also its references).
 On the contrary, multi-component Cahn-Hilliard equations have been analyzed long ago in the pioneering paper \cite{EL} (see also \cite{GGPS} and its references for further results and recent developments).
 As we shall see, one of the advantages (and our main result) is the fact that any weak solution becomes instantaneously strong and strictly separated also in dimension three, while this property is known only in dimension two for the corresponding multi-component Cahn-Hilliard equation.
 This regularization allows us to investigate the longtime behavior of solutions in some details, that is, we prove the existence of a global and an exponential attractor.
 Also, we can show that any weak solution converges to a single stationary state.
-The present analysis can also be viewed as a first step towards the analysis of multi-component Navier-Stokes-Allen-Cahn systems (see, for instance, \cite{Y2021,YH2022}, see also \cite{GGW,LOCY2022} and references therein for binary fluids).
+The present analysis can also be viewed as a first step towards the analysis of multi-component Navier-Stokes-Allen-Cahn systems (see, for instance, \cite{ATT2023,Y2021,YH2022}, see also \cite{GGW,LOCY2022} and references therein for binary fluids).
 We also believe that this contribution is a significant addition to \cite[Sec.9]{KSZ}.

 In the multi-component case, we denote by $\mathbf{u}: \Omega \times (0,T) \to \mathbb{R}^N$ the vector-valued function of concentration species whose components must satisfy the constraint

 The free energy density takes the form